tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 ## Try using curl to GET a web page

-As [mentioned earlier](docapis_what_is_a_rest_api.html#the-web-itself-follows-rest), one reason REST APIs are so familiar is because REST follows the same model as the web.
+As mentioned earlier, one reason REST APIs are so familiar is because REST follows the same model as the web (see ["The web itself follows REST"](docapis_what_is_a_rest_api.html#the-web-itself-follows-rest)).
 When you type an `http` address into a browser address bar, you're telling the browser to make an HTTP request to a resource on a server.
 The server returns a response, and your browser converts the response to a more visual display.
 But you can also see the raw code.

 To see an example of how curl retrieves a web resource, open a terminal and type the following: